insideoutshell/Doubao-Extension-CN--EN/README.md

 # Doubao-Extension-CN--EN

 ## Project Overview
 This project focuses on translating the Doubao browser extension to English.
 The main goal is to make the extension more accessible to a wider range of users who are more comfortable using English.
+Well, that's the AI auto summary.
+I just really love Doubao and I hope I'll be able to continue using it despite upcoming regulatory changes.

 ## How It Works
 The translation process involves several key steps: